PeggyJV/steward/README.md

 It can run in single signer mode or as a voter in the Cosmos sommelier protocol.

-It integrates the full functionality of gorc for operating as an orchestrator and relayer of gravity bridge messages between the Ethereum and Cosmos chains.
+It integrates the full functionality of [Gorc](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator/gorc) for operating as an orchestrator and relayer of [Gravity bridge](https://github.com/PeggyJV/gravity-bridge) messages between the Ethereum and Cosmos chains.

 Steward is built with the [Abscissa](https://github.com/iqlusioninc/abscissa) app micro-framework.

-## TLS
+## Steward use case
+Steward is responsible for running the Orchestrator, which handles relaying Cosmos transactions to Ethereum, and co-processing Ethereum transactions on Sommelier.
+Steward runs the Orchestrator so that Sommelier can manage [Cellars](steward/src/cellars) on Ethereum.
+To to this, Steward provides a gRPC server to accept recommendations from data providers.

+Data Provision involves both calculating strategic rebalance recommendations based on market data and relaying that recommendation to the Sommelier Validators via the exposed Steward endpoints.
 To provide data to Steward, an encrypted and authenticated gRPC connection must be established.
 The client certificate authority used by the initial Data Provider is included in `tls/`.
 This is the only client root of trust accepted by default in Steward right now as we are only accepting client certs from one Data Provider, [VolumeFi](https://volume.finance/).

-## Steward use case
-Steward is responsible for running the Orchestrator, which handles relaying Cosmos transactions to Ethereum, and co-processing Ethereum transactions on Sommelier.
-Steward runs the Orchestrator so that Sommelier can manage [Cellars](steward/src/cellars) on Ethereum.
+It is also responsible for accepting recommendations for executing strategies.
 Strategies determine where to invest funds and how to rebalance them in reaction to market events.
 When developers want to make their own strategy to run on Sommelier, they need two things:

 1. A [Cellar contract](docs/Cellarsetup_instructions) containing a `rebalance` function.
 2. [Data Providers](docs/data_providers)

-Data Provision involves both calculating strategic rebalance recommendations based on market data and relaying that recommendation to the Sommelier Validators via the exposed Steward endpoints.
+Steward also provides a suite of utility functions for interacting with Sommelier and the Gravity bridge.
+For instance, the last section shows series of subcommands that allows you to interact with the Sommelier chain via Steward.s

 ## Getting started with the testing mode

 Steward has two modes; the single signer mode(testing mode) and the allocation mode.
-The gravity bridge will run the allocation module, while the single signer mode can be bootstraped.
+The Sommelier chain will run the allocation module, while the single signer mode can be bootstraped.
 The section gives an overview on how to bootstrap the testing mode.

 ### Testing mode